 Employment Attorneys for Georgia First Responders Handle a Range of Claims

 Georgia’s first responders put their lives on the line for the public every day.
 The “First Responder” regulation (29 C.F.R. §541.3) requires overtime pay for a broad range of those who protect us—police officers and sheriff deputies; firefighters; paramedics and EMTs; probation and corrections officers, park rangers, etc. At DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC, our Atlanta attorneys believe that respect should and must extend to treatment in the workplace.
 As employment lawyers, we work tirelessly to ensure that our first responder clients receive the overtime pay they are due.
-When a conflict arises, we are ready to advocate for their rights and fight for a just resolution.
+We are ready to advocate for their rights when a conflict arises and fight for a just resolution.

 We have decades of experience representing first responders and public safety unions.
-We have successfully obtained overtime pay for many employees including: fire lieutenants and battalion chiefs working in many agencies; privately employed paramedics; officers in a municipal jail; arson investigators; and a class of investigators and SWAT officers employed by the Atlanta Police Department.
+We have successfully obtained overtime pay for many employees, including fire lieutenants and battalion chiefs working in many agencies; privately employed paramedics; officers in a municipal jail; arson investigators; and a class of investigators and SWAT officers employed by the Atlanta Police Department.
 We are also experienced in enforcing the “comp time” rules for accruing pay.
-We can assist you across the United States either directly or as consultant.
+We can assist you across the United States either directly or as a consultant.

-DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC devotes our entire practice to employment law and labor matters.
-We proudly represent the firefighters, police officers and other first responders throughout Georgia, including:
+DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC devotes our practice to employment law and labor matters.
+We proudly represent and have represented the firefighters, police officers, and other first responders throughout Georgia, including: